-30 Capital management
+28 Capital management

 The Company's objectives when managing capital are to safeguard their ability to continue as a going concern, so that they can continue to provide returns for shareholders and benefits for other stakeholders, and maintain an optimal capital structure to reduce the cost of capital.
 In order to maintain or adjust the capital structure, the Company may adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares or sell assets.
-There have been no material breaches in the financial covenants of any borrowing in the current period.
+The Gearing Ratio as at 31 March 2019 is Nil (31 March 2018: Nil).
+There have been no material breaches in the funancial covenants of any borrowing in the current period.